mlatu-lang/mlatu/README.md

 The source is based with gratitude off of [the source of Kitten](https://github.com/evincarofautumn/kitten) by Jon Purdy.

-Mlatu is licensed under the Peace Public License v0.0+ available [here](LICENSE.md).
-The canonical version is located at https://github.com/brightly-salty/peace-license
+Mlatu is licensed under the CNPLv6, the text of which is available [here](LICENSE).